 Engineering & Society

 It has already been mentioned that engineers dwell deep into different realms of society, which may or may not provide a certain amount of social visibility.
 It is important to shed some light on the way engineers and engineering are looked upon by a variety of social actors and areas.
 This light comes not from a common source but from different studies and analysis done by WP5 partners.
-Being the Attract Project, a collaborative effort from multiple partners, and considering the lack of a global and unified view on the subject, it has been attempted a way to combine the work and information provided by each partner.
+Being the Attract Project a collaborative effort from multiple partners, and considering the lack of a global and unified view on the subject, it has been attempted a way to combine the work and information provided by each partner.
 This chapter provides a review of some of the most relevant results for the main goal of studying the attractiveness of engineering.

 As would be engineering students, secondary school students are an important group to be dealt with, as measures taken to improve the recruitment of new students to engineering courses must contemplate this particular group.
 A study of Irish secondary school students published in 2004 assessed their attitudes towards engineering.
 Overall, the students regarded engineering as a secure and well-paid profession, offering opportunities to travel and work abroad, deal with environmental issues, work in a creative environment, and obtain a job without too much difficulty.
 In order to gather more detail about these perceptions, it was also asked to these students to identify both personal characteristics and skills they associate with engineers.
 We can say that a positive image surfaced, engineers were mostly considered to be creative, clever and knowledgeable.
 It is true that to a lesser extent, they were considered to be “anti-social/shy” and “geeky/nerdy”.
 Still the main picture is quite positive.
 Concerning the skills, “Hard Working”, “organized” and “smart” are the ones that stand out the most.
 While some are more traits or behaviors (Hard working and smart) than skills, it’s clearly an indicator of a very positive image about performing an engineering profession.
 Other mentioned skills include analytical, eager to learn and team player among others.